 Upload your 3D files and get an instant quote for our MJF 3D printing service in Singapore.

 Multi Jet Fusion is a relatively new 3D printing technique unveiled by HP in 2016.

-During MJF, a fusing agent is applied on a material layer where the powder particles are supposed to fuse together.
+During MJF, a fusing agent is applied to a material layer where the powder particles are supposed to fuse together.
 Simultaneously, a detailing agent that inhibits sintering is printed near the edge of the part.
-Afterwhich, a high-power IR energy source runs through the build bed and sinters the areas where the fusing agent was dispensed while leaving the rest of the powder untouched.
+After this, a high-power IR energy source runs through the build bed and sinters the areas where the fusing agent was dispensed while leaving the rest of the powder untouched.
 The process repeats until all parts are complete.

-We are able to produce parts with a build volume of up to 380 x 284 x 380mm with MJF technology.
+At Additive3D Asia, we are able to produce parts with a build volume of up to 380 x 284 x 380mm with MJF technology.
 MJF can also create ultra-thin layers of 80 microns, which produces parts with high density and low porosity compared to the same PA 12 parts printed with SLS.
-In addition, parts printed are stronger and more precise.
+In addition, the parts printed are stronger and more precise.

-PA12 is an engineering grade thermoplastic that produces high-density parts with extreme dimensional accuracy and fine detail for functional prototyping and final parts.
-It is ideal for complex assemblies, lattice structures, housing, enclosures and connectors, and optimal for post finishing processes.
+Engineering grade thermoplastic that produces high-density parts with extreme dimensional accuracy and fine detail for functional prototyping and final parts.
+Ideal for complex assemblies, lattice structures, housing, enclosures, and connectors, and optimal for post finishing processes.

 3D Printing Processes

-Short for Fused Deposition Modeling, FDM is one of the most commonly adopted additive manufacturing technologies today due to its low cost and efficiency.
+Short for Fused Deposition Modelling, FDM is one of the most commonly adopted additive manufacturing technologies today due to its low cost and efficiency.